07th-mod/meakashi/README.md

 > in _meak_012.txt, from lines 1800 onwards, a bunch of voice lines related to the torture scene are missing.

 > in _meak_014_1.txt, the story about "Watanagashi" has no voices (line 2447).
 Some stuff was also censored later (line 2645).

+> in _meak_015_1.txt, pretty most of the starting script (until line 1000) is censored.
+The voice lines are still in because they're kinda close to the original.
+Leaving it there and changing the translation is up for discussion.

+> in _meak_016_02.txt, line 2017, a voice line about the sacrifice is missing.
+Worth to look inside the PS2 voices.

+> in _meak_018.txt, a good chunk of the script has no voices.